 - People were positive about the care they received and told us staff were caring.
-One person said, "They are all very nice and they all know our circumstances". - We observed staff talking to people in a polite and respectful manner.
+One person said, "They look after us well, they are quite nice, if you ask, they get it for you". - We observed staff talking to people in a polite and respectful manner.
 We heard staff and people indulging in appropriate light-hearted banter which created a very pleasant atmosphere.
-People's body language demonstrated that they were very happy in the presence of staff and other residents. - The service had an equality, diversity and human rights approach to supporting staff as well as people's privacy and dignity.
-People's culture and religion was acknowledged as an important aspect of their care and people were empowered to maintain and develop this. - The provider recognised people's diversity and they had policies in place that highlighted the importance of treating everyone equally.
+People's body language demonstrated that they were very happy in the presence of staff and other residents. - The registered manager had introduced 'corridor working' to ensure consistency in care and allow staff to build relationships with people.
+This had a positive impact on the care people received. - The service had an equality, diversity and human rights approach to supporting staff as well as people's privacy and dignity.
+People's culture and religion was acknowledged as an important aspect of their care and people were empowered to maintain and develop this. - The provider recognised people's diversity and had policies in place that highlighted the importance of treating everyone equally.
 Staff told us they treated people as individuals and respected their choices.